moorepants/eme171/content/pages/instructor-guide.rst

 - [Instructor] Add any Hyundai visiting students to Canvas manually (they don’t seem to be added to the roster).
 Find these out from the Hyundai center secretary.
-- Print and cut out the letters for students to choose to get a lab partner.
 - [TA] Get added to the Canvas course, Google Drive, and Github site.

 Week 1
 ------

 -  [TA] Send out whenisgood poll for lab/OH times, due date Friday.
--  [TA] Select two 2 hour lab periods that are at optimal times, report how many students are unlikely to make those times and discuss with Jason.
+-  [TA] Select three 1 hour lab periods that are at optimal times, report how many students are unlikely to make those times and discuss with Jason.
+Need to book the CAE lab for these.
 -  [TA] Prepare Lab 1 assignment on Canvas and post by Friday.
--  [TA] Setup Canvas groups for each lab team pair by Friday (use for lab assignments).

 Week 2
 ------

+-  [TA] Setup Canvas groups for each lab team pair by Monday (use for lab assignments).
 -  [TA] Make an announcement on Canvas with the selected lab times and update the website to reflect these times.
 -  [TA] Post solutions to HW 1 on Tuesday.